Kyllo v. United States: Police dog searches

-Other analysts questioned whether drug-sniffing police dogs fell in the same category as thermal imaging devices under the Kyllo opinion.
+Other analysts have questioned whether drug-sniffing police dogs fall under the same category as thermal imaging devices under the Kyllo opinion.
 During oral arguments in the Kyllo case, Justice Sandra Day O'Connor posed that dog sniffs would be considered unconstitutional if compared to thermal imaging, despite the Supreme Court previously upholding their constitutionality in United States v.
 Place (1983).
 In the dissenting opinion in Kyllo, Stevens opined that the majority's phrasing was too broad, writing that under this new precedent, dog sniffs would be considered a search, and therefore unconstitutional without a warrant, which would effectively nullify the Place precedent.

-Shannon Hurley-Deal agreed that police dogs should count as sense-enhancing technology in light of Kyllo, pointing out that a dog's sense of smell is much stronger and more enhanced than that of a human's.
-Tracey Maclin agreed, writing that a drug-detecting dog, like a thermal imaging device, is a "law enforcement device that allows the police to obtain information regarding the interior of a home", and noted the conflict between the Kyllo and Place rulings.
+Shannon Hurley-Deal agreed that police dogs should count as sense-enhancing technology in light of Kyllo, pointing out that a dog's sense of smell is much stronger and more enhanced than that of a human.
+Tracey Maclin agreed, writing that a drug-detecting dog, like a thermal imaging device, is a "law enforcement device that allows the police to obtain information regarding the interior of a home," and noted the contradictions between the Kyllo and Place rulings.

-In 2005, the Supreme Court reconciled the conflict between Kyllo and Place, holding in Illinois v.
+In 2005, the Supreme Court reconciled thos contradictions, holding in Illinois v.
 Caballes that a search by a police dog was not the same as a search by thermal imaging.
 In 2013, the Supreme Court held in Florida v.
-Jardines that drug-sniffing police dogs could not be brought to the front door of a person's house without a search warrant, but they did so on the basis of trespass against property rights rather than the right to privacy.
-Justice Elena Kagan added that police dogs count as "devices not in general public use" as understood by the Kyllo court.
+Jardines that drug-sniffing police dogs could not be brought to the front door of a person's house without a search warrant, but based this argument on the law of trespass against property rather than a right to privacy.
+Justice Elena Kagan added in a concurring opinion that police dogs count as "devices not in general public use" as defined by the Kyllo court.